Fabricators-of-Create/Porting-Lib/CONTRIBUTING.md

 - The mixin config JSON file should have all mixins in alphabetical order, with accessor mixins being listed before regular mixins.

+- All rendering related events must use the callback style, and event and avoid using object related events to avoid unnecessary objection allocation every frame unless deemed unrelated.

+- All events that aren't rendering related must follow the same Forge style event structure.
+This is to help prevent merge conflicts for mods that use these events.

 ### Adding Modules
 - Modules can be added when a new feature doesn't fit in an existing one.